pioupus/kicadLibCreator/docs/howto.md

 If you want exact query matches you can select in here.
 With "exact queries" queries like "Atmega328P" won't find anything.
 Instead you had to enter "Atmega328P-PU".

-## select an Octopart query result to use for part creation
+## Select an Octopart query result to use for part creation
 After setting up the program and entering a query you can proceed to the tab "Kicad input library tab".
 To do this select a row of the query result table, click a double click on the row or just click on the next tab if the query result just consists of one line.

-## select a Kicad source symbol
+## Select a Kicad source symbol
 If there are already rules for that Octopart category which define also the source part you can just click on the link e.g. "device.lib/C [rule name]".
 If not you have to scroll and find the corresponding device.
 With a selected device you can click on the next tab "Kicad lib creation".

 ## Fill in fields